uneecorn/audiozitos/README.md

 # Auidozitos 🔉

-Audiozitos is a audio recoder designed to be fast, simple and stressless.
+Audiozitos is an audio recoder designed to be fast, simple and stressless.

 We're still developing the app, but we gonna publish experimental versions ASAP. ⚡